12 Best Podcasting Communities, Facebook Groups, and Forums

 Mastermind groups are small, peer-to-peer communities where members pay a fee to join.
 While most podcasters are looking for free communities, being part of a paid group has advantages.

-Paying a membership fee usually means each person in the group takes their role seriously, and are more likely to actively engage and show up for meetings.
+Paying a membership fee usually means each person in the group takes their role seriously and is more likely to actively engage and show up for meetings.

-You can research paid mastermind groups near you, or create a Mighty Network to form a community of your own (and never leave the house!).
+You can research podcast growth mastermind groups near you, or create a Mighty Network to form a community of your own (and never leave the house!).

 For listeners: